 email notifications for this change, and the change is added to the

 Starred Changes.
 They can be queried by the

 Links menu contains various change related strings for quick copying.
 Such as: Change Number, URL, Title+Url, etc. The lines in this menu can also be accessed via shortcuts for convenience.

-The change metadata block contains detailed information about the change and offers actions on the change.
+The change metadata block contains detailed information about the change.

 The reviewers of the change are displayed as chips.

 For each reviewer there is a tooltip that shows on which labels the reviewer is allowed to vote.

-New reviewers can be added through reply dialog that is opened by clicking on the pencil icon.
-Typing into the pop-up text field activates auto completion of user and group names.
+New reviewers can be added through reply dialog that is opened by clicking on the pencil icon or on "Reply" button.
+Typing into the reviewer text field activates auto completion of user and group names.

 Accounts in CC receive notifications for the updates on the change, but don’t need to vote/review.
 If the CC’ed user votes they are moved to reviewers.